Language-Research-Technology/ldaca-website/content/news/events/index.md

     <summary>
         <b>Exploring Digital Text Collections with Juxtorpus: A Taster Webinar on the Latest ATAP Text Analysis Tool</b>
     </summary>
-    <p>Join us for a hybrid taster webinar on the latest addition to the suite of {{< glossary_link display="ATAP" id="atap">}} text analysis tools - Juxtorpus.
-Developed to provide a unified framework for managing and exploring text contents and {{< glossary_link display="metadata" id="metadata">}}, Juxtorpus offers a Corpus package that enables flexible building, exploration, and slicing of your corpus while maintaining its shape, and a Jux package that allows for easy comparison and highlighting of differences between any two corpora with tools and visualisations that come off-the-shelf.
-During the webinar, we'll also show you how to use other {{< glossary_link display="ATAP" id="atap">}} tools in combination with the Corpus to create a reusable workflow that will boost your analysis capabilities.</p>
+    <p>Join us for a hybrid taster webinar on the latest addition to the suite of <GlossaryLink display="ATAP" id="atap" /> text analysis tools - Juxtorpus.
+Developed to provide a unified framework for managing and exploring text contents and <GlossaryLink display="metadata" id="metadata" />, Juxtorpus offers a Corpus package that enables flexible building, exploration, and slicing of your corpus while maintaining its shape, and a Jux package that allows for easy comparison and highlighting of differences between any two corpora with tools and visualisations that come off-the-shelf.
+During the webinar, we'll also show you how to use other <GlossaryLink display="ATAP" id="atap" /> tools in combination with the Corpus to create a reusable workflow that will boost your analysis capabilities.</p>
     <p>This 1.5-hour webinar will come with minimal hands-on opportunities, and we invite anyone interested in learning how to handle and analyse their digital text collections to join us.
 No programming knowledge or skills are required.</p>
     <p><b>When</b>: Thursday May 25 2023</p>
     <p><b>Length</b>: 90 minutes</p>